 In most cases, you do not need to call ColorSync functions at all.
 Quartz and Cocoa automatically use ColorSync to manage pixel data when drawing on the screen or printing.
 By design, the ICC (International Color Consortium) profiles embedded in the color data of images and PDF documents are fully respected.
 You are strongly encouraged to use appropriate calibrated color spaces—for example, those based on ICC profiles—when creating your own content.
 For very special needs, ColorSync also allows you to define a custom color management module (CMM) to use instead of a system-provided CMM to perform required color conversions based on the ICC profiles.

-For information about creating custom color spaces, see Making Custom Color Spaces in Color Programming Topics.
+For information about creating custom color spaces, see Making Custom Color Spaces.
 For information on the ColorSync API, see ColorSync on Mac OS X, and the ColorSync header files in

 OS X implements printing support using a collection of APIs and system services that are available to all app environments.
 Drawing on the capabilities of Quartz, the printing system delivers a consistent human interface and streamlines the development process for printer vendors.
 It also provides apps with a high degree of control over the user interface elements in printing dialogs.
 Table 3-2 describes some other features of the OS X printing system.